ECON 460

 Reading Guide: The Woman that Never Evolved

-Reading Response: The Woman that Never Evolved (due Sunday 9/11)
+Reading Questions: The Woman that Never Evolved (due Wednesday 9/11)

 2. Lessons from Ancient DNA